-So you are trying to wake your Mac from sleep and it just wouldn’t.
-All you see is black screen on your MacBook Pro no matter what keys you are pressing.
-Below you’ll find a couple of solutions (mostly based on users’ cases) to bring you Mac back to the light.
+So, you are trying to wake your Mac from sleep, and it just wouldn’t.
+All you see is a black screen on your MacBook Pro, no matter what keys you are pressing.
+Below, you’ll find a couple of solutions (mostly based on users’ cases) to bring your Mac back to light.

 Reasons your Mac screen goes black:

 - 3rd party apps that expand the screen